 Additional Hawaii Resources

 Information Disclaimer: Details and information on this page, including dates, may change on a day-by-day basis.
 While we will be making every effort to keep these pages relevant and up to date, the decision to travel is ultimately your own responsibility.
-Please travel safely and keep an eye on our Special Alerts page for more information regarding COVID-19 and re-opening in Hawaii.
+Please travel safely and keep an eye on our Hawaii Travel Restrictions page for more information regarding COVID-19 and re-opening in Hawaii.